slavaaaaaaaaaa/devops-homework/cm.md

 ## Bonus points

-1. All the code is in `git` with appropriate commit messages
 1. [Automation](ci.md) for the instance configuration on code changes
 1. Configure [`packer`](https://www.packer.io/) to create a base preconfigured image that will work as soon as it's booted on an instance